 One of the most popular tourist attractions in Holland (very easy to visit from Amsterdam) is Zaanse Schans, where you can see some traditional Dutch windmills.

 In the spring (March – April), the Lisse tulip fields and Keukenhof Gardens are a must too!

-And in summer, check out the picturesque village of Giethoorn which has canals instead of streets…
+In the summer, check out the picturesque village of Giethoorn which has canals instead of streets…

 For more information on these and other places to visit near Amsterdam, take a look at our detailed guide via the link below.

 In order to make the most of your visit to Amsterdam, we recommend staying in the heart of the city.
 Our favorite area to stay for sightseeing in Amsterdam is in the wide surroundings around Dam Square, southwest of the station and north of Rijksmuseum.

 There are some fabulous hotels in Amsterdam, but the prices are usually quite impressive too.
 It’s often really not easy to find a nice place to stay in the city center on a lower budget, but the longer in advance you book, the more (affordable) options you’ll have.
 So book your accommodation as soon as you know your travel dates!